SSergiYS/html_css_js/README.md

-## Creating a project "My Company" in HTML, CSS Flexbox & CSS Grid , JavaScript.
+## Creating a project "My Company" on HTML, CSS Flexbox & CSS Grid , JavaScript.
 ## Using the layout.